eProsima/vulcanexus/docs/rst/tutorials/core/qos/mutable/mutable.rst

 --------------------------

 In the case of the Publishers, the code is analogous, so here the code is going to be explained just for Publisher 1.
-For the case of the Subscriber, this tutorial is not going to explain it, as it is just the minimal subscriber, listening on the topic `/chatter`, already explained in the :ref:`Writing a simple publisher and subscriber (C++) <CppPubSub>` tutorial.
+For the case of the Subscriber, this tutorial is not going to explain it, as it is just the minimal subscriber, listening on the topic `/chatter`, already explained in the :ref:`CppPubSub` tutorial.

 For the Publisher, here not all the code is going to be explained, as the referred tutorials of the prerequisites section explain big part of it.
-For instance, the `/chatter` temporized publisher is explained in the :ref:`Writing a simple publisher and subscriber (C++) <CppPubSub>`, and the mechanism to respond by means of a user callback to a change in a node's parameter is explained in :ref:`Monitoring for parameter changes (C++) <MonitorParams>`.
+For instance, the `/chatter` temporized publisher is explained in the :ref:`CppPubSub`, and the mechanism to respond by means of a user callback to a change in a node's parameter is explained in :ref:`intermediate_monitor_parameters`.

 The `demo_nodes_cpp_native <https://github.com/ros2/demos/tree/master/demo_nodes_cpp_native>`_ shows how to access inner RMW and Fast DDS entities, although it is not actually explained.
 In this tutorial, that same mechanism is used.